Chapter 2:

 She ignored him and walked out of the attic room.

 Haku gave Ren a tour of the castle.
-They started at the grand entrance hall, where walls were lined with paintings of unknown landscapes, each one looking expensive.
+They started at the grand entrance hall, where the walls were complete with paintings of unknown landscapes and children's drawings alongside them.
 A crimson carpet stretched beneath their feet, bordered by thick potted plants, and tall windows filled the space with light.
 Dozens of people passed through, stealing glances at the red-haired oni and her strange new companion as they descended the stairs.

 Their next stop was the kitchen, where they lingered longer than necessary because Haku insisted on sampling every dish.
 The cooks groaned but said nothing.
 Judging by their expressions, they were used to it.